faf-big

 Works on macOS 11 and later.
 See Which files are purgeable? for details.

-Lua version (save this as "Is purgeable.lua" to the Scripts/Matching folder):
+Save as "Is purgeable.lua" to the Scripts/Matching folder:

 function match(f)